gomba66/DailyApp/index.md

 <img style="text-align: left" src="https://i.ibb.co/6Y2NLRY/Logo-Time.png">
 <h1>Welcome to DailyApp</h1>

-<p>This is a mobile application that reduces the lost time, at the same time generate and improve the daily productivity.</p>
+<p>The mobile application that reduces the lost time, at the same time generate and improve your daily productivity.</p>